 The Barcelona Casual Road Runners did not disappoint!

-At Parc de la Ciutadella after a run
+At Parc de la Ciutadella after a run with the Barcelona Casual Roadrunners |

 I should note that the word "casual" in the title reflects their attitude, not their pace!